Vehicle Access to Shire Reserves

-- Proof of Public Liability Insurance (for businesses/contractors)
+- Proof of Public Liability Insurance (for businesses/contractors) or

-Once an application is received, it is reviewed by a Shire officer who will determine if a permit is issued based on the reserve condition, existing assets, the submitted application and supporting documents provided.
+Once an application is received it is reviewed by Shire officers, who will determine if a permit can be issued.
+We will then contact the applicant to inform them of the outcome.

 If access is granted

 If access is granted, the applicant is required to pay a refundable security bond of $1000 minimum.
 This bond is held by the Shire in the event the applicant causes damage to the reserves’ surface, infrastructure, vegetation or other Shire assets and/or loss of Shire keys.
 A bond greater than $1000 may be required depending on the proposed works and reserve assets.
 This is at the discretion of the inspecting Shire officer.